HappyCerberus/cpp-coding-interview/manuscript/002_lists_001_theory.md

 <!-- https://compiler-explorer.com/z/jcca17d7b -->

 {class: information}
 B> The recursive nature comes from chaining *std::unique_ptr*.
-As part of destroying a *std::unique_ptr<Node>* we need first to destroy the nested next pointer, which in turn needs to destroy its nested next pointer, and so on.
+As part of destroying a *std::unique_ptr\<Node\>* we need first to destroy the nested next pointer, which in turn needs to destroy its nested next pointer, and so on.
 B> A destruction of the linked list means a full expansion of destructors until we reach the end of the list.
 B> After reaching the end of the list, we can finally finish the destruction of the trailing node, propagating back towards the front.
 B> Each program has a limited stack space, and a sufficiently long naive linked list can easily exhaust this space.

-If we desire both the `O(1)`$ operations and iterator stability, the only option is to rely on manual resource management (at which point we might as well use *std::list* or *std::forward_list*).
+If we desire both the *O(1)* operations and iterator stability, the only option is to rely on manual resource management (at which point we might as well use *std::list* or *std::forward_list*).

 However, if we limit ourselves, there are a few alternatives to *std::list* and *std::forward_list*.

 If we want to capture the structure of a linked list with reference stability, we can rely on the previously mentioned combination of a *std::vector* and a *std::unique_ptr*.
-This approach doesn't give us any `O(1)`$ operations or iterator stability; however, this approach is often used during interviews.
+This approach doesn't give us any *O(1)* operations or iterator stability; however, this approach is often used during interviews.

 {caption: "Representing the structure of a linked list using a std::vector and std::unique_ptr."}
 ```cpp